cthulhu/go-steun/README.md

 * Raise - Wrapper that panics on errors
 * Structs - Set/Get helpers to write/read random fields from structs by their string names
 * TimeId - a set of helpers to work with Date/Time as a timeID in YYDDMM format
+* URI - a set of helpers duplicating functionality of JS's encodeuricomponent/decodeuricomponent and others

 ## Installation

     go get github.com/cthulhu/go-steun

   OR alternatively you can query individual packages

     go get github.com/cthulhu/go-steun/{package}

   OR just import it in your source file and let go-dep solve it for you

 ## Contribution